 A lot of risk and gambling involved in that.
 But Ethereum would still probably fall in the number two or number three spot as a primary asset that you’d want to hold if you’re playing in the market.
 Bitcoin being number one right now.

-When we get into XRP, or you get into Ripple, um, you are seeing that when the SEC came out late last year, and said that Ethereum is not a security, that because of the way that it was created and the transition that the blockchain had, and the value that it actually fulfills in the marketplace, that it is a commodity or utility but they didn’t rule on XRP.
-XRP being the token created by Ripple Labs, and primarily used in banking for cross-border payments or large-sum payments.
+When we get into XRP, you are seeing that when the SEC came out late last year, and said that Ethereum is not a security, that because of the way that it was created and the transition that the blockchain had, and the value that it actually fulfills in the marketplace, that it is a commodity or utility but they didn’t rule on XRP.

 In order to lower the overall transaction and settlement costs.
 Has really been pushing to create more utility for the XRP on the X Rapid system, creating more market demand.